HomeArticlesComparisonSWP vs FD

 • Net monthly income: Rs 21,875

-The entire Rs 31,250 is added to your income and taxed at your marginal rate with no deduction for "return of principal" — because the principal is never touched.
+The entire Rs 31,250 gets added to your income and taxed at your marginal rate with no deduction for "return of principal," because the principal is never touched.
 The Rs 50 lakh sits intact but earns less in real terms every year as inflation compounds.

 Use the FD Calculator to compute interest income at current rates for your specific tenure and amount.